bairwa25/greyatom-python-for-data-science/Python-for-DS/README.md

 ### Project Overview

- This project is about the student management system.
+ This project is about the student management system using python.
 Which divided into four-parts that is Register, Grade,  maximum marks, and Scholarship Certificate.
+This is basic program to understand python.

 ### Learnings from the project